 Weightlifting belts have always been a hot topic in the iron world.
-Some believe they are a crutch while others see them as insignificant, yet useful addition to the safety measures a lifter needs to take.
+Some believe they are a crutch whereas others see them as a useful addition to the safety measures that a lifter should take.

 Are weightlifting belts really a crutch?

 If you don’t feel safe when you lift without a belt, it already is a crutch.
 However, I think that people get too caught up in the term “crutch”.
 In this life, everything can be considered a crutch, even your shoes.